backstage/backstage/plugins/devtools-backend/README.md

 # DevTools Backend

 Welcome to the DevTools backend plugin!
-This plugin provides data for the DevTools frontend features.
+This plugin provides data for the [DevTools frontend](../devtools/) features.

 ## Setup

-The following sections will help you get the DevTools Backend plugin setup and running.

-### Up and Running

-Here's how to get the backend up and running:
+Here's how to get the DevTools Backend up and running:

 1. First we need to add the `@backstage/plugin-devtools-backend` package to your backend: